|Elliott Sound Products||Project 13|

 By making the 'Set Gain' resistor a 50k linear pot, the gain can be varied from virtually 0 up to a maximum of 40 (32dB), with low noise and distortion at all settings.
 The output level from a well known brand of vocal mic has been measured at over 1 Volt peak-to-peak with loud singers, so the 'conventional wisdom' of mics having low output is clearly wrong.
 For this reason, making the preamp with variable gain is almost an essential requirement.

 The open-loop gain of this little circuit is about 3,400 - this is obtained by disconnecting the feedback resistor, and bypassing R5 with a suitably large value capacitor.
 All this from a single amplifying transistor !
+This is obtained due to the bootstrap circuit (R2, R3 and C2), which forces the voltage at both ends of R2 to be (almost) the same.
+That means that Q1 is operated from close to a perfectly constant current, which raises the gain and makes the transistor much more linear.

 If the circuit is driving a following stage with an input impedance of around 22k, it is beneficial to reduce the value of R5 if the maximum possible output swing is needed.
 A value of 330 ohms biases the emitter of Q2 to about 19V, and this allows an output swing of ±10V into a 22k ohm load.
 The value of 390 ohms is optimum when driving higher impedances.
 (Note that the value of R5 has been revised from its previous value of 560 ohms.)
 The alternate values (4.7k and 180 ohms) can be used if you need to drive a lower than normal impedance.